DrDanicka/trading_strategy_tester/docs/llm/how_to_write_prompt.md

 Those fields are mandatory, and the best practice is to start with them.
 So the first sentence of a prompt should be something like:
 ```
 Can you please generate a strategy for AAPL where you buy when RSI moves
-above 30 and you sell when RSI falls below 70.
+above 30 and you sell when RSI crosses below 70.
 ```
 Simple and clear.
-The model will understand that you want to create a strategy for AAPL and that you want to buy when RSI moves above 30 and sell when RSI falls below 70.
+The model will understand that you want to create a strategy for AAPL and that you want to buy when RSI moves above 30 and sell when RSI crosses below 70.
 Position type is not specified, so the model will use the default value which is `LONG`.

 Another and more complicated example of a prompt with mandatory fields:
 ```